Undergraduate Course Descriptions

 What is religion?
 And what does God have to do with it?
 This course will seek to engage a range of answers to these questions.
 The class is not a survey of all religious traditions.
 Rather, it will address religion as a comparative problem between traditions as well as between scholarly and methodological approaches.
 We will engage the issue of perspective in, for example, the construction of a conflict between religion and science, religion and modernity, as well as some of the distinctions now current in the media between religion, politics, economics and race.
 And we will wonder about God and gods.

-RELI UN1312 Religion in Black America: An Introduction.
-4 points.
+RELI UN1312 Religion in Black America.
+An Introduction: 4 points.

 Religion has been a complicated and contested, yet central, organizing force in the making of black life in the America.
 At the same time, African American religious life has been the subject of much scrutiny throughout the history of the United States, serving arguments that advocated abolition, emancipation and full enfranchisement, but also functioning as evidence to justify enslavement and second-class citizenship.
 To better understand such phenomena, this course provides a chronological survey that introduces students to a range of ideas and practices, individuals and institutions, as well as important themes and topics in African American (thus American) religious history.
 Primary attention is given to Afro-Protestantism in the United States; however, throughout the course attention is directed to religious diversity and varying religious traditions/practices in different diasporic locales.
 By the end of the semester students will be expected to possess a working knowledge of major themes/figures/traditions in African American religious life, as well as key questions that have shaped the study thereof.